l9dson-wq/connections-server/README.md

-# Game server behavior simualtion
+# Connect and disconnection server
 A simulation of a connection and disconnection sever or something similar IDK, I just wanted to start practicing concurrency in go.

 The project run in a localhost for now.